 Fill all the fields (Site address is the subdomain of your main domain).

 By using the above add new button, you can add as many sites you want.
 Once again, get back to all sites by navigating from My Sites -> Network Admin -> Sites.

-And our newly site will be listed there like the image below.
+And our new site will be listed there in the image below.